Quickstart

 - final answer or explicit failure reason

-If a child tool times out or fails, Ennodia should report that state instead of hiding it.
+If a child tool times out or fails, Ennodia must report that state.
+It must not conceal the failure.